3 Tax Questions Every Investor Should Ask

 How can I help minimize taxes on my investments?

-Tax-loss harvesting is another way to potentially lower your tax obligation in a taxable investment account.
-When selling investment securities at a loss, you get to recognize a capital loss, which you may be able to use to offset capital gains, and then reinvest the proceeds.6 If you have offset all your capital gains and still have capital losses remaining, you can apply up to $3,000 of excess capital losses to offset your ordinary income.
+If you offset all your capital gains for the year and still have capital losses remaining, you may be able to apply up to $3,000 of excess capital losses to offset your ordinary income.
 Still have capital losses after that?
-If so, you can use them to offset income or capital gains in future tax years.
+If so, you may be able to use them to offset capital gains or ordinary income in future tax years.

 3. 3

-Taking steps to minimize how much of your estate goes to taxes can allow you to leave a larger legacy to the people and causes you care about most.
 One strategy involves making financial gifts to the next generation while you’re still alive.
-In 2024 federal law allows you to gift up to $18,000 per person per year ($36,000 per person per couple) without owing U.S. federal gift tax.
-Gifts that exceed that amount will count toward your lifetime U.S. federal gift and estate tax exemption, which for 2024 is $13.61 million per person and $27.22 million per married couple.8,9
+In 2025, federal law allows you to gift up to $19,000 per person per year ($38,000 for a married couple electing to split gifts) without owing U.S. federal gift tax.
+Gifts that exceed that amount will count toward your lifetime U.S. federal gift and estate tax exemption, which for 2025 is $13.99 million per person and $27.98 million per married couple.6 Direct gifts of medical expenses and tuition are also excluded from federal gift tax.

 Find a Financial Advisor, Branch and Private Wealth Advisor near you.